 Distinguished members of the family include Nicholas Robinson (Died 1585) Welsh

 Bishop of Bangor, born at Conway in North Wales; and his son, Hugh Robinson (1584-1655), Welsh

 Archdeacon of Gloucester, born in Anglesea; Clement Robinson ( fl.

-1566-1584), an English song-writer and editor; John Robinson (1576-1625), known as the "Pilgrim Pastor," who...
-Another 120 words (9 lines of text) are included under the topic Early McRobin Notables in all our PDF Extended History products and printed products wherever possible.
+1566-1584), an English song-writer and editor; John Robinson (1576-1625), known as the "Pilgrim Pastor," who was the first pastor and inspiration to the church of the Pilgrim Fathers; Luke Robinson (c 1610-1669), of Riseborough, an English Member of Parliament and of the Council of State during the Commonwealth period; Ralph...
+Another 85 words (6 lines of text) are included under the topic Early McRobin Notables in all our PDF Extended History products and printed products wherever possible.